fabriziotappero/focusaway.com/work/proj-8.md

 title:
 ---

-This is going to give you an idea about what kind of videos we are capable of making.
+This is going to give you an idea about what kind of videos Focus Away is capable of making.

 <iframe src="//player.vimeo.com/video/158732001?title=0&amp;byline=0&amp;portrait=0" frameborder="0" width="300" height="170" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>